This article highlights some of the best things to do in Solana Beach, California.

 Here are some fun things to do close to Solana Beach

 Encinitas (4 miles north) – This is my favorite beach town in Northern County.
-Stop by for surfing, beach lounging, beautiful gardens and great food
+Things to do in Encinitas include surfing, beach lounging, eating, drinking and shopping.

-Del Mar (2 miles south) – Del Mar is a small city known by its racetrack and fairgrounds (this is where the San Diego County Fair takes places).
+Del Mar (2 miles south) – Del Mar is a small city known for its racetrack and fairgrounds (this is where the San Diego County Fair takes place).
 The city has beaches and a cute village.
 There are many things to do in Del Mar!
 Don’t be fooled by its size!